aKempski01/Person-Position-Estimation/README.md

 # Person-Position-Estimation

-Use python 3.8.5 \
+Following notebook shows a usage of distance and position estimation methods described in paper ''.
+To run this notebook it is required to use python 3.8.5.\
+To install packages use command: \
-pip install -r requirements
+pip install -r requirements\

+Contact with authors under mail\
+a.kempski01@gmail.com